FelixZhang1999/My_Undergrad_Project/README.md

 ### COGS108: Moba Game Winrate Prediction using SVM
 Code/Report: https://github.com/millrogue/COGS108_Final_Project
 Summary:
+This is a class project.
+The goal is to successfully predict the outcome of a match in a moba game, Dota2, given the statistics of 5/10/15 minutes of the game.

+We solved the problem using a SVM model and carefully selected input data.
+Our test accuracy of our model is

 ### COGS118A: An Empirical Comparison of Supervised Learning Algorithms
 Code/Report: https://github.com/millrogue/My_Undergrad_Project/tree/main/COGS118A:%20An%20Empirical%20Comparison%20of%20Supervised%20Learning%20Algorithms